Sonicadvance1/ODroid-Control/README.md

 ODroid-Control
 ==============

-This project allows you to control some mintor things with your ODROID device Main thing is controlling the clock frequency of the device.
+This project allows you to control some minor things with your ODROID device Main thing is controlling the clock frequency of the device.
 	- Careful with overclocking and underclocking, it can hard lock the device and you'll have to reset the device
 	- Overclocking of course is taking the life of your device in to your own hands, so I'm not responsible for anything you break with this.